DanielKng/push3-reverse-engineered/protocol-analysis/push2-push3-curve-protocol.md

 1. **Direct LUT Transfer**

-   * **Try** to take a Push 2 LUT and send it directly to Push 3 inside a `0x43` bulk frame.
+   * Try to take a Push 2 LUT and send it directly to Push 3 inside a `0x43` bulk frame.
-   * I could not test this, as I dont own a Push 2.
+   * I could not test this, as I don't own a Push 2.

 2. **Parameter Matching**